 Help Families Discern Property Ownership

 Tamara will help our neighbors avoid losing their properties to tax sales, foreclosures, or selling their properties for minimum or below reasonable values.
 Her vision prioritizes additional educational outreach to citizens spanning Charleston County, from McClellanville & Awendaw to Edisto, Johns & James Islands, and from North Charleston to West Ashley.

 She will collaborate with the Center for Heirs’ Property Preservation and other organizations to assist families who need help securing title to their properties.

 Combat Elder and Fraud Abuse

 Tamara will partner with local elder advocacy organizations to educate senior citizens on issues of elder abuse, fraud, and scams that prey on older adults.

-Tamara, who assisted in starting and presided over the first Mental Health Court in South Carolina, will expand upon efforts to divert our neighbors with mental health challenges away from incarceration and toward support, rehabilitation, and restoration.
+Tamara, who assisted in starting and presided over the first Mental Health Court in South Carolina, will adopt current best practices to divert our neighbors with substance misuse and mental health challenges away from stigmatization and toward holistic support, rehabilitation, and restoration.